 Ganesa appears in Mahayana Buddhism, not only as Vināyaka Buddhist but also as a demon bearing the same name.
 His image appears in Buddhist sculptures of Gupta period.
-As Buddhist Vināyaka, He is often dancing as Nṛtta Ganapati, popular in Nepal and Tibet too.
+As Buddhist Vināyaka, He is often inexplicably dancing with abandon, whirling and twirling as Nṛtta Ganapati, popular in Nepal and Tibet too.
+According to Ganapatya, He appeared as Nrtta Ganapati with the light of first dawn blowing conch to emit the sound of Pranava, then mandate the Trinity to create, nurture the world and annihilate evils within.
 In Nepal, Ganesa is known as Herambha, has five heads and rides a lion.
 Tibetan representations of Ganesa reveal renderings of Ganapati as tshogs bdag.
 In another Tibetan manifest, He is depicted being trodden by Mahakalesvara, a widely worshipped Tibetan deity.
 Other depictions present Him as Destroyer of Obstacles.
 Ganesa appears in China and Japan manifesting as distinct regional deities.
 Ganesa is worshipped by Jains too as Kubera i.e. deity of wealth though their literature may not describe that.
 Earliest known Jain Ganesa statue belongs to 9th century and a Jain text belonging to 15th century describes procedures for installation of Ganapati images.
 Images of Ganesa appear in the Jain Mandir-s of Rajasthan and Gujarat.

 Japan has some 250 Ganesa Mandir-s wherein Ganapati is known as ‘Kangiten’, first mentioned in 806.
 Ganesa was worshipped in Central Asia as His statues have been discovered in Afghanistan, Iran, Myanmar, Sri Lanka, Nepal, Thailand, Laos, Cambodia, Vietnam, China, Mongolia, Indonesia, Brunei, Bulgaria, Mexico and other Latin American countries.
 Earliest known statue of Ganesa in China carries an inscription dated to 531.
 Romans too, worshipped Ganesa before commencement of every new venture.
 Irish Embassy in New Delhi is the first European Embassy to instal a Ganesa statute at their main entrance to invoke His blessings.
 Silicon Valley have accepted Ganesa as their presiding deity of cyberspace technology.
 Greek coins dating first / third century BC has images of elephant headed Ganesa.
 So do Indonesian currency notes.